drice89/encounter-builder/README.md

 # encounter-builder

 Encounter builder is an open source front-end only application designed to help dungeon masters build better encounters for their parties.
-It is build with:
+It is built with:

 - Vue.js
 - Vuex